aarfiahmed/rest-api-repo/rate-limit-api/README.md

+# rate-limit-api

-# rest-api-repo
+# Dependency
+* bucket4j-core

-How the Token Bucket Algorithm Works
+# How the Token Bucket Algorithm Works
 1. Basic Concepts
    Bucket: Imagine a bucket that can hold a fixed number of tokens.
    Tokens: Each token represents permission to send a certain amount of data or process a request.
 For example, one token might allow one HTTP request or one packet of data to be sent.